Skip to the content.

 Since you’ll be working in teams of four (4) for this project, I recommend that you split your team into pairs, with each pair tackling one lens (analyze versus persuade).
 However, depending on your design, you may choose to allocate your resources in the way you see best.

-Examples: Here are two example submissions from Emory’s Hall of Fame:
+Examples: Here are some example submissions the Hall of Fame:

 Choose a Dataset